Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: The Selection of and Sensing Performance Analysis

 In this section, the KCV in machine learning is applied to find the optimal value of $\lambda$, which results in a faster and more accurate reconstruction capability for JCMSA.
-Then, the impact of JCMSA on sensing performance including SNR gain and resolution is analyzed.
+Then, the impact of JCMSA on sensing performance, including SNR gain, resolution, and computational complexity, is analyzed.